elevels20/Group_10_Biological_Systems/Assignment3/README.md

 ## Objective
 The goal of this assignment was to analyze the impact of cancer-causing mutations on cell regulatory networks through Boolean network modeling.

+## Contributions
+All group members contributed equally to this assignment.

 ## Answers to the questions:
 1. **Which mutation is most dangerous and why?
 Provide quantitative evidence.**